Menu Close

 Camping Porto Sole in Vrsar

-We stayed at Porto Sole campsite - a nice campsite that is lush and nice even though it has 840 pitches.
-We got a super nice spot right next to the sea, where we could sit with windows and doors open to the water.
-WiFi was included in the price (17 euro/day with a caravan).
-ACSI card in the low season) and worked perfectly.
-Best of all, it was within walking distance of the town along a lovely seafront promenade.
+We stayed at a campsite Porto Sole - a nice campsite that is lush and nice even though it has 840 places.
+We got a super nice place right next to the sea, where we could sit with windows and doors open to the water.
+WiFi was included in the price (17 euros/day with ACSI card in low season) and worked very well.
+Best of all, it was within walking distance to town along a nice seafront promenade.

 Porte Solo, Vrsar i Kroatien